Elysee Palace, a lavish mansion

 Cour d’Honneur and Vestibule d’Honneur

-A pair of crystal, gilt bronze and Italian marble candelabras frame it.
+The Chagot Brothers designed the pair of crystal, gilt bronze and Italian marble candelabras that frame it.

 Salon des Tapisseries

-The Hôtel d'Evreux didn't have an official staircase to link the Hall of Honour to the first floor.
+The Hôtel d’Evreux had no official staircase to link the Hall of Honour to the first floor.

-The Escalier Murat was therefore built in 1806; its rails are adorned with gilded palm leaves.
+The Escalier Murat, recognisable for its rails are adorned with gilded palm leaves, was therefore built in 1806.

 It leads to a landing decorated with a bronze statue by Auguste Rodin, La Defense.

-The statue is placed in front of a canvas named Europe painted by Dubois in 1811.
+The statue stands in front of ‘Europe’, a canvas painted by Dubois in 1811.

 The landing leads to two antechambers decorated with portraits of former presidents of the republic and furnished in elegant Empire style.